 Future or current Madrid auxiliar hopefuls should expect to receive their school assignments in mid-July once the regular school year is over.
 You won’t get in trouble for staying in Spain over the summer or encounter any problems with your visa status.
 With that being said, I recommend you don’t travel outside of Spain and especially in the Schengen Zone until you do turn in your application and get the confirmation receipt for it.

 Important Note: You can renew your student stay permission starting 60 DAYS before your TIE card expires or up to 90 DAYS after the expiration date.
-Be vigilant and count (and recount) how many days before or after your TIE’s expiration if you are cutting it close on either side of the deadline.
+Be vigilant and count (and recount with this tool) how many days before or after your TIE’s expiration if you are cutting it close on either side of the deadline.
 You will run into problems (and possibly fines if you turn the paperwork in late) if you submit the application too early and too late.
 And you have to submit it either yourself or have a lawyer do it for you, though I strongly don’t recommend the latter.

-Student TIEs for the auxiliar program tend to expire on May 31st when the program ends around most of the country (except for assistants who are working under the Comunidad de Madrid it will end on June 30th).
+Student TIEs for the auxiliar program tend to expire on May 31st when the program ends around most of the country (except for assistants who are working under the Comunidad de Madrid which will end on June 30th).
 Keep in mind that you most likely won’t be able to apply to renew your student stay card before it expires due to when different regions tend to assign school placements.

 Now that we’re sort of in the digital age in Spain, the Extranjería is encouraging student TIE holders to renew their cards online through their platform called the Mercurio Platform.
 To get specific instructions for how to do the process in your Comunidad Autonóma or the one you’ll be moving to next year, go to the Delegaciones de Gobierno on the Ministerio de Política Territorial’s website and click on your region.
 Once the page loads, click on “Extranjería” underneath the Servicios category.